sherrylch/Website-SkinMatch/README.md

 Shades: Stores an unique id, product name, images that are uploaded, description written by who uploaded the image, and user_id for whom did the upload.

-Saved: Stores img_id coming from the unique id in table shades, user_id for whom saved the image, product name, and description of the saved image.
+Saved: Stores img_id which is a foreign key coming from the unique id in table shades, user_id for whom saved the image, product name, and description of the saved image.

 ### **- layout.html:**
 This file contains the layout that all pages within this application will follow.
 It is composed with html, css, and jinja.
 There are mainly three components to it.